datakind/NRGI_Extractives_Contract_Toolkit/README.md

  - Reads in contract text
  - Strips HTML from text
  - Cleans text for NLP prep (remove unicode, special characters, stopwords, etc.)
- - Outputs cleaned text appended to dataframe from Notebook 1
+ - Outputs cleaned text appended to original dataframe

 ### 5. Exploratory Data Analysis (Optional)

- - Reads in contract text and original metadata from Notebook 2
+ - Reads in contract text and original metadata
  - Computes basic stats on text and original metadata
  - Does language detection
  - Does topic modeling on text